partyka1/vue-material-design-ripple/README.md

 # vue-material-design-ripple

-Add material design ripple effect to your project.
+Add material design ripple effect to your Vue project.

 ## Why another ripple plugin?
 1. Most of current plugins don't work exactly as google implementation of ripple does